GIST-CSBL/G2D-Diff/README.md

 Official repository of the G2D-Diff: A genotype-to-drug diffusion model for generation of tailored anti-cancer small molecules.

-Diffusion source code was adapted from the https://github.com/lucidrains/denoising-diffusion-pytorch.
 All software dependencies are listed in "requirement.txt" text file.

 Contact Info: